-A corporation is a legal entity owned by a group of shareholders.
+A corporation is a legal entity owned by a group of people or shareholders.
 How much control a shareholder has in a corporation depends on how many shares of the company they own.
-Corporations are completely separate from their owners.
+These types of corporations are completely separate from their owners.
 When a business is a corporation, it can enter into its own contracts, take on its own debts and pay its own taxes.

 Corporations offer two significant benefits for their shareholders.
 For one thing, the shareholders have limited liability in the company.
 If the corporation takes on too much debt and isn’t able to pay it back, the shareholders don’t have to worry that the bank or lender will come after their personal assets.
 The only liability shareholders have in a corporation is the amount of their contribution to the company.

 A cooperative corporation (or simply, a “cooperative“) is a special form of corporation that places ownership and/or control of the corporation in the hands of the employees or patrons of the corporation.